Hero Background

 Darwin vendor discount

-Vendor discount measures the percentage difference between the initial asking price and the actual sale price, offering insight into buyers' bargaining power.
-Tighter discounts mean sellers are holding firm on price, while wider discounts suggest a softer market.
+Vendor discount is the percentage difference between the initial asking price and the actual sale price, providing insight into the bargaining power buyers have.
+It's an important indicator because smaller discounts mean sellers are holding firm on price, while larger discounts suggest a softer market and potentially more aggressive bargaining.

 Source: Cotality